jlmelville/smallvis/docs/spectral.md

 Also referred to as the *combinatorial* graph Laplacian by Tremblay and Loukas.

+This is the one graph Laplacian in this document which is unaffected by the values on the diagonal.

 ### Symmetrized Normalized Laplacian

 $$L_{sym} = D^{-1/2} L D^{-1/2} = I - D^{-1/2} W D^{-1/2}$$